-Commonly Used Terms for New Amputees
+Commonly Used Terms That New Amputees Should Know

 by Pat Prigge, CP, LP, FAAOP(D), on Nov 16, 2020

 Those who have bought a house or gotten married know that during the process, one learns many vocabulary words that are specific to the subject.
 The journey of receiving a prosthesis is similar.
 You are plunged into a world of “doffing” and “donning,” of “transradial” vs. “transhumeral.”

 Below is a quick guide to many of the words you may encounter during the process of getting your prosthetic device, with links to each subject where we have a corresponding blog article or webpage:

 Prosthetist: A medical professional who has been trained to fit prosthetic devices (generally limbs).
 Learn more.

 Occupational Therapist: A healthcare professional that specializes in using scientific bases and a holistic approach to help a patient fulfill their daily routines and reach their rehabilitation goals.
 In our Arm Dynamics centers, occupational therapists are called clinical therapy specialists.
 Learn more.

 Physical Therapist: A healthcare professional that specializes in using evidence-based practices to improve a patient’s physical functions, which will help the patient reach their rehabilitation goals.
 In our Arm Dynamics centers, physcial therapists are also called clinical therapy specialists.
 Learn more.